cyber-dojo/versioner/README.md

 * etc...

 - - - -

-The `/app/.env` file holds the required environment variables.
+The entrypoint for a `cyberdojo/versioner` docker image prints a set of environment variables.
 For example:
 ```bash
 $ docker run --rm cyberdojo/versioner:0.1.35
 ...